bicCluster/learning-cluster/README.md

       broadcast 10.0.0.255
       dns-nameservers 8.8.8.8 8.8.4.4
 ```
+The dns-nameservers can be the IP of any DNS service, not necessarily the one provided in the example(which is that of Google).
 If you need more help, please refer to [link](https://help.ubuntu.com/14.04/serverguide/network-configuration.html).
 6. For slaves machine, after making the configurations above, remember the configurations will take effect only after 1) you reboot the machine **OR** 2) shut down port using `sudo ifdown eth1` and then restart using `sudo ifup eth1`.
 Though the command may return error information, it actually works.
 7. You should be able to ping each other now using IP.